Events

 Alaskan cruise with an extension to Victoria

-This presentation was created to highlight birds seen in the Pacific Northwest.
+This presentation highlights birds seen in the Pacific Northwest.
 This was not a birding trip, but with a little effort and planning one can work birding in to any vacation.
 Bring your optics!

 Click HERE to watch Alaskan cruise with an extension to Victoria, BC